Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Experiments

-We utilize the prompt-based few-shot learning approach, as defined by~\citet{brown2020language}, to add few-shot examples in the corresponding format.
-To implement the basic prompt few-shot learning, we use the same template as an additional input to the model.
-For \our{}, we provide the exemplars with \our{} template inputs and anticipate desirable step-by-step outputs as outlined in Figure~\ref{fig:fewshot}.
+In few-shot learning scenarios, for basic prompt, we use the same template as an additional input to the model.
+For XLT, we provide the exemplars with XLT template inputs and anticipate desirable step-by-step outputs as outlined in Figure~\ref{fig:fewshot}.
 In the subsequent evaluation, we apply the 5-shot setting, except for the XL-Sum* experiments, which use the 3-shot setting due to input length constraints.